 What is coppicing and why do we do it?

-The management of our parks takes place all year round, and the current wintery months are the perfect time for coppicing.
-We know it may seem odd to many that we would be cutting back the many plants that are spread across Milton Keynes’ green space, but please rest assured; it’s a key part of our land management.
+The management of our parks takes place all year round, and the winter months are the perfect time for coppicing.
+We understand it may seem odd to many that we would be cutting back the many plants that are spread across Milton Keynes’ green space, but please rest assured; it’s a key part of our land management.

-For those new to this subject, we’ve put together a quick guide to coppicing – what it is, and why it’s so important.
+For those wanting to better understand this subject, we’ve put together a quick guide to coppicing – what it is, and why it’s so important.

 - Coppicing – what is it?

-Coppicing is the traditional process of cutting back of certain woody plants to just above ground level.
+Coppicing is the traditional process of cutting back of certain woody plants to just above ground level (usually 100-200mm).
 Lots of plants are suitable for coppicing, including laurel, hazel, dogwood, rose and willow.
-It’s been part of land management for hundreds, if not thousands of years.
+For various reasons, it’s been part of land management for hundreds, if not thousands of years.